-Ed made another follow up phone call, and spoke to the Local Area Commander, was told the detectives will call back.
-A Detective Inspector phoned Ed, and they talked about the matter.
-Ed again stating his order of priorities, and why.
-An hour and a half later the case detective rang to tell Ed of delays due to qualified staff issues, and nothing was done yet.
-Ed again stated the priorities, and why.
+Ernest made another follow up phone call, and spoke to the Local Area Commander, he was told the detectives will call back.
+A Detective Inspector phoned Ernest, and they talked about the matter.
+Ernest again stating his order of priorities, and why.
+An hour and a half later the case detective rang to tell Ernest of delays due to qualified staff issues, and nothing was done yet.
+Ernest again stated the priorities, and why.

 23 October 2015

-Although Ed was allowed to view the request for the search warrant, he was refused permission to make or have a photocopy or to take a photo of it to take away with him.
+Although Ernest was allowed to view the request for the search warrant he was refused permission to make or have a photocopy or to take a photo of it to take away with him.

 A summary of the reasons for the issue of the search warrant is:

-- Ed posted a comment request for a password to several image sets at an overseas image website,
+- Ernest posted a comment request for a password to several image sets at an overseas image website,

 - One of the restricted sets was deleted for child porn,